hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1008

 Your Lord is Allah, Who created the heavens and earth in six days, and then rose over [istawa] the Throne.
 He makes the night and day overlap in rapid succession.
 He made the sun, the moon, and the stars – all subservient to His command.
 Behold, His is the creation and the command.
-Blessed is Allah, Lord of the worlds.
+Blessed is Allah, the Lord of the worlds.

 # 1009